A Complete Guide to Schilthorn Switzerland

 Most of the walk itself (around 200 meters) is on a steel platform.
 However throughout the walk you will get to walk on a wire, crawl through a cage, and stare directly down through a see through glass floor.
 For each of these experiences, you will also have the option to pass them off to the side on the steel platform.

 Also to note – if you have not eaten yet, there is a restaurant at Birg as well – the Bistro Birg.
 Up top near the restaurant patio you will also find the Skyline Walk, which is a great viewpoint to see the unobstructed alps laid out in front of you.

 Now that you have explored both Schilthorn and Birg, it is time to continue on the next cable car down to Murren.
 Once in Murren you can opt to walk around the area, have lunch, and just explore this quaint mountainside village.
 The views down into the valley are some of the best you can ask for.

 If you have the time you can take the mountainside funicular to Allmendhubel.
 Around the area you will find a great playground for children and some nice easy flower hikes with more incredible views.

 You can also continue all the way back down to the valley on the next two cable cars (Murren to Gimmelwald and Gimmelwald to Stechelberg).
-Once at the bottom you can then decide what else you might want to do around the area, or just make your way back to your hotel.
+Once at the bottom you can then decide what else you might want to do around the area, such as a hike through the Lauterbrunnen Valley and a visit to Trummelbach Falls, or just make your way back to your hotel.